Gympie: Transport

 Road connection to Gympie is via the Bruce Highway.
-Rail connects via QR's North Coast railway line, which is served by daily Queensland Rail City network services to Brisbane and Traveltrain services for long distances.
-There are few public buses in Gympie and automobiles are the main mode of transportation.
+Rail connects via QR's North Coast railway line, which is served by daily Queensland Rail Citytrain network services to Brisbane and Traveltrain services for long distances.
+Few public buses operate in Gympie and automobiles are the main mode of transportation.

 Gympie Airport is a small local airport located to the south of the city.
-It has general aviation, recreational aviation and gliding communities.
-The nearest domestic airport is Sunshine Coast Airport & the closest international airport is Brisbane Airport.
+It has general aviation, recreational aviation, and gliding communities.
+The nearest domestic airport is Sunshine Coast Airport, and the closest international airport is Brisbane Airport.

 Governance

 Eight councilors are elected to the Gympie Region local government area.

-The Electoral district of Gympie in the state legislature was created in 1873 and includes Tin Can Bay, Rainbow Beach, Cooran, Pomona and parts of the Mary Valley.
+The electoral district of Gympie in the state legislature was created in 1873 and includes Tin Can Bay, Rainbow Beach, Cooran, Pomona, and parts of the Mary Valley.
 In 1893, Andrew Fisher was elected to the Legislative Assembly of Queensland as Labor member for Gympie and went on to become the fifth Prime Minister of Australia.
 Gympie's seat was eliminated in 1950 but restored in 1960.
 Since 1960, it has been considered a safe State Liberal-National seat having been won by the Country or National Party every election except for a brief period in the early 2000s.
 (It was held from 2002 to 2006 by Elisa Roberts, first as a member of the One Nation party and then as an independent, before returning to the National Party with the election of David Gibson.)

 Since 2015, Tony Perrett of the Liberal National Party is the member for Gympie in the Queensland Legislative Assembly.